Accelerant Detection at the Scene: Canines, PID, Sampling

 Last updated:

 Canine accelerant detection (CAD) teams have operated in fire investigation since the early 1980s.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) in the United States developed the first formal CAD programme in 1986 and remains the reference standard for training and certification worldwide.
 The programme pairs a dog trained to alert on the vapour signatures of ignitable liquids with a handler who is also a certified fire investigator.
-As of 2024, the ATF National Canine Centre in Front Royal, Virginia, has certified more than 300 accelerant detection canine teams deployed across state fire marshal offices, local fire departments, and federal agencies.
+As of 2024, the ATF National Canine Centre in Front Royal, Virginia, has certified approximately 62 accelerant detection canine teams deployed across state fire marshal offices, local fire departments, and federal agencies.

 The training method is operant conditioning, specifically a variant of clicker training.
 The dog is taught to associate the odour profile of a hydrocarbon mixture with a food reward, then progressively trained on a menu of ignitable liquid vapours: gasolines of different grades and weathering states, kerosene, diesel, lamp oil, charcoal lighter fluid, and industrial solvents.
 The ASTM E2323 standard, first published in 2003 and updated most recently in 2019, specifies the minimum competency requirements for an accelerant detection canine, including the vapour concentrations at which the dog must reliably alert and the distractor substances the dog must not alert on (motor oil, charred wood, rubber, asphalt).
 Training decoys use sterile gauze pads doped with known concentrations of accelerant vapour held in screw-top glass containers, a method standardised by the NFPA 921 Technical Committee on Fire Investigations.